NLB

 The UX Research Journal for Existing Library Portal

-The purpose of this research is to have the good insights on how might we improve the user experience of the National Library Board applying the user research methods.
-The duration was 5 weeks and 6 days.
-My role and responsibilities for this research journal was as an UX researcher, observer for the research insights.
+The purpose of this research was to gather actionable insights on how might we improve the user experience of the National Library Board by applying user research methods.
+The study was conducted over a period of five weeks and six days.
+The role for this research journal was as a UX researcher and observer, responsible for capturing and analyzing research insights.

 A statutory board, the National Library Board (NLB) was established since 1st September 1995.
 It is managing the National Library which is a network of public libraries and a digital library as well.